DIPlib/diplib/changelogs/diplib_3.2.1.md

 ### Changed functionality

+- The deterministic initialization for `dip::GaussianMixtureModel()` is more robust, making the initial Gaussians overlap instead of setting their sigma to 1.

 ### Bug fixes

 - `dip::DrawPolygon2D()`, when drawing filled polygons, would skip the bottom row in the polygon.
 The